US CitizensNLV · DNVEnglish-Speaking

 Sanitas for American Students in Spain

 American students studying in Spain may need health insurance for a Student Visa or study stay, depending on the course, its length, the consulate and current requirements.
 Student cover is not always identical to NLV cover, so it should be checked for the student route specifically.
 The main things to get right are certificate wording that satisfies the route, a cover duration that matches the study period, and — for younger applicants — confirming age and any parental arrangements.
-See our student visa health insurance guide and student visa quote.
+See our guide for American students in Spain, our student visa health insurance guide and student visa quote.

 Retirees